C.D. Guadalajara: Dual nationals

+Historically, the policy would only allow players born in Mexico and who were declared for the Mexico national team to be eligible to play for Guadalajara.
+Over time, Guadalajara had slowly softened their transfer restrictions, signing Mexican Americans such as Miguel Ángel Ponce, Isaác Brizuela, and Salvador Reyes Jr. (son of club legend Salvador "Chava" Reyes).

+Mexican American players signed or linked to the club have been noted to declare for the Mexico national team shortly before signing for Guadalajara.
+Alejandro Zendejas, a former U-17 USMNT captain, alleges he was pressured into rejecting future USMNT call-ups and to play for El Tri before signing for Guadalajara.
+Brian Gutiérrez, who played two matches for the USMNT, declared his interest to make a one-time switch to towards El Tri on 6 November 2025, less than a month before Guadalajara finalized a deal to sign him from Chicago Fire.

+Controversy would arise with the signing of Santiago Ormeño in 2022.
+A grandson of former Peruvian international goalkeeper and Guadalajara head coach Walter Ormeño, Santiago Ormeño was born in Mexico City but had represented Peru since 2021.

+Goalkeeper Óscar Whalley was also benefited of the policy softening when he signed for Guadalajara in 2023.
+Born in Zaragoza, to an English father and a Mexican mother, Whalley holds Mexican citizenship from his maternal side via jus sanguinis.

 Stadium

 Parque Oblatos

 From the 1930s to 1960, Guadalajara played in a small, stadium known as "Parque Oblatos".
 Originally built for Oro, the inaugural match was a friendly match between Oro and Chivas.
 Soon after the friendly match, Chivas would move into the stadium, as would Atlas.
 In the 1950-51 season, Atlas won the Primera División title by one point, often accredited to their 1–0 win over Chivas at Parque Oblatos in the final match day.
 In the 1954-55 season, Chivas would draw 3–3 against Zacatepec at Parque Oblatos in the fourth match day.
 Chivas would finish runner-up that season, losing the title to Zacatepec by two points.
 In the 1956-57 season, Chivas would win their ever first title after defeating Irapuato 1–0 at Parque Oblatos, with a stoppage time winner from Salvador Reyes.
 In both the 1958-59 and 1959-60 seasons, Chivas would win consecutive division titles in the final match day at Parque Oblatos.
 As a result, the stadium held significant importance to both Chivas and Jaliscan football heritage.
 However, by the 1950s, the stadium's official seating capacity of 10,000 failed to meet demand for match day tickets, with derby matches often having total actual attendances of over 15,000.
 By 1954, this had motivated Chivas, Atlas, and Oro to form Clubes Unidos de Jalisco, with the goal of building and maintaining a new state-of-the-art stadium that would more adequately meet the demand for Tapatío football.